-Feenstra is married Todd Mattera and they have a son Liam born in April, 2014.
+Feenstra is married to Todd Mattera and they have a son Liam born in April, 2014.

 Katie Feenstra's collegiate and professional playing record